 How do heat pumps work?

-&#;In the winter, a heat pump provides heating by extracting heat from outside a building and moving it inside.
-In the summer, it can provide cooling by moving heat from indoors to the outside.
+In winter, a heat pump provides heating by extracting heat from outside a building and moving it indoors.
+In summer, it can provide cooling by transferring heat from indoors to the outside.

-You can find more information on our web, so please take a look.
+You can find more information on our website, so please take a look.

 How a heat pump works

-Here&#;s a step-by-step process of how heat pumps work:
+Here’s a step-by-step process of how heat pumps work:

-1. Heat could be sourced from the air outside or warmth from the ground.
-This is blown or pumped over the heat exchange surface of the exterior part of the heat pump.
+Heat can be drawn from the air outside or warmth from the ground.
+This heat is blown or pumped over the heat exchange surface of the exterior part of the heat pump.

-2. This heat is warm enough to cause the refrigerant liquid in the heat pump to evaporate and turn into a gas.
+This heat is warm enough to cause the liquid refrigerant in the heat pump to evaporate and turn into gas.

-3. This gas is then moved through a compressor, which increases the pressure, causing its temperature to rise.
+This gas is then moved through a compressor, which increases its pressure, causing its temperature to rise.

-4. The gas (now heated) is passed over the internal heat exchange surface.
-This heat can then be either blown around the home's interior or transferred into a central heating or hot water system.
+The heated gas passes over the internal heat exchange surface.
+This heat can then be circulated around the home's interior or transferred into a central heating or hot water system.

-5. As the heat is transferred into the home, the gas falls in temperature, causing it to return to a liquid state.
+As the heat is transferred into the home, the gas cools down and returns to a liquid state.

-6. The cycle of reverse refrigeration repeats until your home reaches the required temperature setting on your thermostat.
+This cycle of reverse refrigeration repeats until your home reaches the desired temperature set on your thermostat.

 If heat pumps obtain their heat from outside, how do they provide heat on a cold day?